aylingulaksu/DSA210-Term-Project/ML_FINDINGS.md

 * 📈 **Moderate Growth Names:** Steady increase, not explosive.

 ### 7️⃣ Hierarchical Clustering
-* **Outcome:** Confirmed the dominance of one common pattern and identified small clusters of rare outliers.
+* **Result:** Confirmed the dominance of one common pattern and identified small clusters of rare outliers.

 ---